Perform custom processing on CloudFormation templates with template macros - AWS CloudFormation

 • For macros included in the Transform template section, this is the entire template except for the Transform section.

 • For macros included in an Fn::Transform intrinsic function call, this includes all sibling nodes (and their children) based on the location of the intrinsic function within the template except for the Fn::Transform function.
-For more information, see AWS CloudFormation macro scope.
+For more information, see CloudFormation macro scope.

 • transformId